Faculty and Staff Resources

 Students who register to present at UC’s Undergraduate Scholarly Showcase can nominate their project advisor for Excellence in Undergraduate Research Mentorship.
 Approximately eight faculty/staff and two to four graduate student/post-doc project advisors are selected for the awards each year.

 Have a question not addressed here?
-Contact Megan Lamkin, UC’s Program Director for Undergraduate Research.
+Contact MK Lamkin, UC’s Program Director for Undergraduate Research.